jcouball/jcouball/_posts/2025-04-16-continuous-delivery-for-ruby-gems.md

 feat!: or BREAKING CHANGE:) to automatically determine the correct semantic version bump (patch, minor, major) and to generate accurate CHANGELOG entries.

-release-please will ignore any commits that do not conform to convention commits.
+Furthermore, release-please will ignore any commits that do not conform to convention commits.
 It will neither trigger a release for non-conforming commits nor list them in the CHANGELOG.

 Stay tuned for my next couple of blog post where I discuss how to add this enforcement to your projects.